Batmanabcdefg/AbaqusTraining/01_Lesson/readme.md

 ## Node definition

-The size of the element is 1 x 1 x 1, i.e., a unit cube.
+The size of the element is 1 x 1 x 1 (a unit cube).
 The nodes are located at the corners of the cube and can be defined using the keyword <em> *NODE </em>:

 	*NODE, NSET=GLOBAL_NSET
 	1,          0.,          0.,          0.